hartmanbfl/transcript-translate-server/README.md

 ## Deployment
 Current hackathon 2023 version is deployed to render at https://debabel-server.onrender.com.
 For the render deployment, I added two entries to the environment:
 - .env file
+  - Make sure to put the URL of the client web application in the .env file as `DEBABEL_CLIENT_URL`.
+This is needed to generate the QR code properly.
 - google-api-credentials.json file (rename the JSON file that you generated with the Google Cloud Service Account)